w8sl/Ortho4XP/Install_Instructions.md

 Download and install **Python 3.11** from www.python.org

-During the installation, check the following options:
+Customize installation, check the following options:

 "Add python.exe to PATH",
 "pip",